-The first aim is the discovery of molecular and cellular events that trigger the initiation of Ptch associated tumors.
-The second aim is to elucidate the function of Hh signaling during tumor progression.
-The current focus is on the interaction between Hh/Ptch and Wnt signaling, and on Hh/Ptch and Ras signaling during formation and progression of basal cell carcinoma and rhabdomyosarcoma.
+The first aim is the discovery of molecular and cellular events that trigger the initiation of Hh associated tumors.
+The second aim is to elucidate the function Hh signaling during tumor progression.
 The third goal is the identification of drugs that target Hh/Ptch-associated solid tumors.
-Currently we are analyzing the anti-tumoral effects of several Hh inhibitors in combination with drugs targeting the Ras/Mek/Erk and PI3K/Akt/mTor signaling cascades.
 To test the anti-tumor activity of the drugs we use tumor-bearing Ptch mutant mice.

-Nitzki F, Cuvelier N, Dräger J, Schneider A, Braun T, Hahn H (2016) Hedgehog/Patched-associated rhabdomyosarcoma formation from Delta1-expressing mesodermal cells.
+Nitzki F, Cuvelier N, Dräger J, Schneider A, Braun T, Hahn H (2016) Hedgehog/ Patched-associated rhabdomyosarcoma formation from Delta1-expressing mesodermal cells.
 Oncogene 35(22): 2923-31